John W. Leedy: American political career

 Originally a Republican, he became a Democrat in 1872 before joining the Populist Party at its foundation.

 In 1892, Leedy ran for the Kansas State Senate with both Populist Party and Democratic Party nominations.
-He served in the State Senate from 1892 until 1897.
+He was elected and served in the State Senate from 1892 until 1897.

 At the Populist Party's 1896 convention, delegates chose Leedy as their gubernatorial nominee over Congressman William A. Harris.
 At the time of his nomination, Leedy was very poor and he and his family were renting a small house for $15 a month.

-Leedy was elected governor, defeating the incumbent Republican governor Edmund N. Morrill.
+As a candidate of the Populist party, Leedy was elected governor of Kansas in January 1897, defeating the incumbent Republican governor Edmund N. Morrill.
+He served a two year term as governor.
 William Allen White described him as an "old mossback Jacksonian who snorts and howls because there is a bathtub in the State House."
 As Governor of Kansas, he established a state schoolbook commission and a state printing plant.
 He also organized four state regiments for service in the Spanish–American War.
 Leedy was known as an outspoken critic of privately owned railroads and other corporations.
 During his governorship he instituted a system of small rural banks.
-In 1899, he was defeated for renomination as governor.
+He supported Direct Legislation, giving voters the power to initiate legislation, recall elected representatives and other powers.
+In late 1898, members of the Populist Party denied him the nomination as candidate for governor.

 In 1901, Leedy moved to Alaska, where he discovered a gold mine and consequently became very wealthy, and practiced law despite having no formal legal training.
 He served as mayor of Valdez for two years.